jhannah/jays.net/2023UK/index.md

 * Dad wants to explore the ~Wigtown area on our own

-Friday 26th
+Fri 26th

 * [HANNAY CLAN ANNUAL GENERAL MEETING AND GATHERING](https://www.clanhannay.org/kilkeel-trip)
 * 19.00 hrs to 21.00 hrs – Reception - Sorbie Tower MEMBERS AND ACCOMPANYING GUESTS £15 each

-Saturday 27th
+Sat 27th

 * 10.30 hrs for 11.00 hrs - Annual General Meeting - Garlieston Village Hall MEMBERS AND ACCOMPANYING GUESTS Free of charge
 * 13.00 hrs - Buffet Lunch following AGM - Garlieston Village Hall MEMBERS AND ACCOMPANYING GUESTS £15 each
 * 15.00 hrs.
 Clan Gathering - Piping in of the colours - Sorbie Tower OPEN TO ALL Free of charge
 * 18.30 hrs for 19.00 hrs prompt.
 Clan Hannay Dinner Dance - Creebridge House Hotel MEMBERS AND ACCOMPANYING GUESTS £30 each

-Sunday 28th
+Sun 28th

 * 12 noon onwards - Picnic (Bring your Own) and Clan games - Sorbie Tower Donations for games welcome OPEN TO ALL – ADULTS AND CHILDREN Free of charge

-Monday 29th May 2023
+Mon 29th

 * 11.30hr – 13.45hr – Depart from Cairnryan Ferry Terminal in Scotland on the Stenaline ferry to N. Ireland (arrive 1hr early; car parking @£5/day)
 * 13.45hr – 17.00hr – Coach pickup in Belfast and Scotch-Irish tour of north Co.
 Down including Groomsport, Donaghadee and Ballynahinch arriving at the Kilmorey Arms Hotel in Kilkeel via the scenic coastal route
 * 18:00hr – 19.00hr – Clan Hannay Town Hall Meeting in the Kilmorey Arms Hotel, Kilkeel
 * 19.30hr – 22.00hr – Clan Hannay Ulster Scot Dinner with Schomberg Society Entertainment

-Tuesday 30th May 2023
+Tue 30th

 * 9.00hr – 10.00hr – Hanna’s Close 17th Century Ulster Scots Clachan Settlement visit, Kilkeel
 * 10.00hr – 12.00hr – Introduction to the Schomberg Ulster Scot Society and visit to the Statue of Robert Hanna V.C., Kilkeel